jboss-mobile/unified-push-helloworld/ios/README.md

 After a while you will see the message end up on the device.

-When the application is running either in the background or foreground, you can catch messages in AGAppDelegate's  ```application:didReceiveRemoteNotification:```.
+When the application is running in foreground, you can catch messages in AGAppDelegate's  ```application:didReceiveRemoteNotification:```.
 The event is forwarded using ```NSNotificationCenter``` for decoupling AGappDelegate and AGViewController.
 It will be the responsability of AGViewController's ```messageReceived:``` method to render the message on UITableView.

+When the app is running in background, user can bring the app in the foreground by selecting the Push notification.
+Therefore AGAppDelegate's  ```application:didReceiveRemoteNotification:``` will be triggered and the message displayed on the list.
+If a background processing was needed we could have used ```application:didReceiveRemoteNotification:fetchCompletionHandler:```.
+Refer to [Apple documentation for more details](https://developer.apple.com/library/ios/documentation/uikit/reference/UIApplicationDelegate_Protocol/Reference/Reference.html#//apple_ref/occ/intfm/UIApplicationDelegate/application:didReceiveRemoteNotification:fetchCompletionHandler:)

 For application not running, we're using AGAppDelegate's ```application:didFinishLaunchingWithOptions:```, we locally save the latest message and forward the event to AGViewController's ```messageReceived:```.